awsdocs/aws-systems-manager-user-guide/doc_source/sysman-param-securestring-walkthrough.md

 # Walkthrough: Create a Secure String Parameter and Join an Instance to a Domain \(PowerShell\)<a name="sysman-param-securestring-walkthrough"></a>

 This walkthrough shows you how to join a Windows instance to a domain using Systems Manager secure string parameters and Run Command\.
 The walkthrough uses typical domain parameters, such as the domain name and a domain user name\.
 These values are passed as unencrypted string values\.
-The domain password is encrypted using an AWS managed customer master key \(CMK\) and passed as a secure string\.
+The domain password is encrypted using an AWS\-managed customer master key \(CMK\) and passed as a secure string\.

 **Prerequisites**
 This walkthrough assumes that you have already specified your domain name and DNS server IP address in the DHCP option set that is associated with your Amazon VPC\.
 For information, see [Working with DHCP Options Sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html#DHCPOptionSet) in the *Amazon VPC User Guide*\.